 The advantages and disadvantages of investing with Mintos

-Investing with Mintos has quite a few advantages, but there’s also some negative aspects compared to other platforms.
-I feel both are important to mention.
+Investing with Mintos has a few advantages, but there are also some negative aspects compared to other platforms.
+I feel both are important to mention in this review.

 The advantages of investing with Mintos are:

-- Super platform with the market’s most advanced functionality such as prioritized autoinvesting, secondary market, sitewide filtering and currency exchange
+- Great platform with the market’s most advanced functionality such as prioritized autoinvesting, secondary market, site-wide filtering, and currency exchange

 - Buyback guarantee on most loans protecting the investor from borrower bankruptcy

-- Great average annual returns of 11.59% compared to e.g. stock market returns
+- Great average annual returns compared to e.g. stock market returns

 - Wide variety of available loans in different countries, currencies and from different loan originators